bcomedian/PlayWithAsync/README.md

 # PlayWithAsync
-Trying different async approaches implemented in C#
+Trying different asynchronous approaches implemented in C# while reading the book "Async in C# 5.0" by Alex Davies.

-Reading the book "Async in C# 5.0" by Alex Davies I tried few different approaches of async calls in C#.
+This WPF application was written w/o applying MVVM pattern to avoid overcomplications on the logic which is not really the purpose of current investigation.